 IR light passing through sunglasses and skin smoothing effect

-35mm IR film is still readily available for as little as $11 for roll of 36 prints.
+35mm IR film is still readily available for as little as $11 for a roll of 36 prints.
 It is easy enough to use in your existing SLR, thus enabling you to experiment with IR photography, without committing to anything more than a roll or two of film, and some development costs.
-Depending on your lab’s capabilities however, you may find that you have to ship the IR film to another lab that has the ability to process it, much as is required for high end B&W film.
+Depending on your lab’s capabilities, however, you may find that you have to ship the IR film to another lab that has the ability to process it, much as is required for high-end B&W film.